godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **ceil** **(** **)**

-Returns a new vector with all components rounded up.
+Returns a new vector with all components rounded up (towards positive infinity).

 ----